SkinnyDevi/MU-VR-Experience/README.md

 <a name="sys-requirements"/>

 ## System Requirements
-All the following requirements have been selected according to the platforms in which these have been tested.
+All the following requirements have been selected according to the platforms in which this app has been tested.

-As this project uses the previously mentioned Oculus Integration plugin for Unity, only Oculus headsets are properly supported for this application.
+As this project uses the previously mentioned Oculus Integration plugin for Unity, *only Oculus headsets are properly supported* for this application.

 These can be changed at any time with proper user feedback.